brunompacheco/IPG.jl/README.md

 ## Customization

 Many components of the algorithm can be modified, as is already discussed in the original work (Table 1 and Section 6.2, Carvalho, Lodi, and Pedroso, 2020).
 To choose between different options, you have only to assign different implementations to the baseline pointer.
-Note that those different implementations can be custom, local functions as well.
+Note that those different implementations can be user-defined local functions as well.

 A practical example is shown in [`example_5_3.jl`](./examples/example_5_3.jl), at section _Customization_.
 Below, we detail the customizable parts and the available options.